-- Your child can see from the day she is born.
+- \ Your child can see from the day he or she is born.
 Look into your child's eyes often.
-It will help her to connect with you, and she will learn to identify emotions in people. - Signs your baby wants your attention are wide-open eyes, looking toward your face or toward someone who is talking, being alert, sucking on his fists or objects, clasping his hands or feet together, and grasping on to your finger or an object. - Respond to your child's sounds and movements, such as reaching out, babbling, smiling, or making faces, by producing similar vocalizations, gestures, and talking to her.
+It will help him or her to connect with you and he or she will learn to identify emotions in people. - Signs your baby wants your attention may include wide-open eyes, looking toward your face or toward someone who is talking, being alert, sucking on his or her fists or objects, clasping his or her hands or feet together, and grasping on to your finger or an object. - \ Respond to your child's sounds and movements, such as reaching out, babbling, smiling, or making faces, by producing similar vocalisations, gestures, and talking to him or her.

-- Summarize the session by asking the caregiver(s) to demonstrate or explain what they will go home and do with their child.
-Ask if the caregiver(s) see any barriers and problem-solve together how to overcome those barriers. - If appropriate, agree on the next meeting date.
+- \ Close by asking the caregiver(s) to demonstrate or explain what they will do with their child following your discussions.
+Ask if the caregiver(s) see any barriers and problem-solve together how to overcome those barriers. - \ If appropriate, agree on the next meeting date.

-Teach your child to eat with love, patience, and good humor
+Teach your child to eat with love, patience, and good humour